-There are more than twenty drugs that are currently used for the treatment of TB and almost all of them were developed some years ago.
+More than twenty drugs are currently used for the treatment of TB and almost all of them were developed some years ago.
 The drugs are used in differing combinations in different circumstances.
 For example some TB drugs are only used for the treatment of new patients who are very unlikely to have resistance to any of the TB drugs.
-There are other TB drugs that are only used for the treatment of drug resistant TB.1“Treatment of Tuberculosis guidelines”, WHO, Geneva, 2010, 85 www.who.int/tb/en/
+There are other drugs that are only used for the treatment of drug resistant TB.1“Treatment of Tuberculosis guidelines”, WHO, Geneva, 2010, 85 www.who.int/tb/en/

 The five basic or “first line” TB drugs are:2“Treatment of Tuberculosis Guidelines”, WHO, Geneva, 2010, 30 www.who.int/tb/

-New patients are those who have either not had any TB treatment before, or they have had less than one month of anti TB drugs.
-New patients are presumed to have drug susceptible TB (i.e. TB which is not resistant to any of the drugs) unless there is a high level of isoniazid resistance in new patients in the area, or the patient has developed active TB disease after they have had contact with a patient who is known to have drug resistant TB.
+Patients who have not had any TB treatment before, or they have had less than one month of anti TB drugs, are considered to be new patients.
+New patients are presumed to have drug susceptible TB (i.e. TB which is not resistant to any of the drugs) unless there is a high level of isoniazid resistance in new patients in the area.
+The other people who may have drug resistant TB are people who have developed active TB disease after they have been in contact with a patient who is known to have drug resistant TB.

 For the two month “intensive” TB drug treatment phase they should receive: